TheDinosour/Chris_BlueStampPortfolio/index.md

 ### Challenges Faced(not all said in video):
-I faced many challenges such as when I was trying to flash my SD card, I looked at one of the tutorials in the project resources document, however it was outdated, so I flashed my SD card multiple times when I was trying to figure out how I could configure my SD-card.
-Configuring an SD-card allows me to use ssh to connect to a Raspberry PI, however when I tried using an app called PuTTy to connect my RaspberryPI to my computer using SSH,  it didn't work since I have a Windows computer.
+I faced many challenges such as when I was trying to flash my SD card, I looked at one of the tutorials in the project resources document, however it was outdated, so I flashed my SD card multiple times when I was trying to figure out how I could configure my SD card.
+Configuring an SD card allows me to use ssh to connect to a Raspberry PI, however when I tried using an app called PuTTy to connect my RaspberryPI to my computer using SSH,  it didn't work since I have a Windows computer.

 Then, I tried connecting to my RaspberryPI using OBS, a recorder software with VNC, transferring a keyboard and mouse to a different computer, however that didn’t work, which I'm pretty sure is because I have a Windows computer.
 In the end, I had to get a monitor and I had to connect my keyboard and mouse to it using an adapter since my Raspberry PI only had one input.

 After I connected my inputs to my RaspberryPI Zero, the smallest RaspberryPI and a computer that costs $15, and I tried to turn it on, I realized it was glacial, like it took 2 minutes to boot up everytime and could barely run the internet.
 Then when I connected my camera to my RaspberryPI, I needed an adapter because the Arducam wasn’t made for a Raspberry PI  as small as mine, so I asked some staff to deliver me one.
 Additionally, my setup requires 5 volts to power on and I didn’t know that, so it didn’t turn on for a while.

 When I finally got my RaspberryPI to display, I had to move the code from the tutorial to my RaspberryPI.
-I first tried putting the code into a file on my SD-card, however since I have a Windows, my computer only displays a single file in my RaspberryPI called bootfs, and I couldn’t find the file on my Raspberry PI, so I couldn’t move my code through my SD-card.
+I first tried putting the code into a file on my SD card, however since I have a Windows, my computer only displays a single file in my RaspberryPI called bootfs, and I couldn’t find the file on my Raspberry PI, so I couldn’t move my code through my SD card.
 Then I tried using Chrome and Firefox to access the internet, however neither was supported on RaspberryPI zero.
 To solve that problem,I installed another browser called Midori.
 I then copied the code on my computer and put it in a doc so I could access it easier with my RaspberryPI, and getting my code took at least 10 minutes.

 Then after that, I tried installing the necessary libraries such as Picam(for my camera) and Luma(for my display) for my project, however I kept on getting an error which prevented me from installing any of the libraries.
 In the end, I used a virtual environment, an isolated area in my computer, to install my libraries and I had to run the code in there.

 When I tried running a test code for my Picam, it would give me an error that said Picamera was not found, so I had to install Picamera2, but that didn’t work either.
 After that, I searched it up and tried using chat GPT, and I ended up switching to Libcamera, a different camera library.
 After that I could only run code for a test picture, since Libcamera wasn’t very reliable, and since the test picture ran through my command prompt, I couldn’t write it in python which is my first milestone.

 After some troubleshooting, I got another error where whenever I ran any command that installed, updated something, or ran any code, I got an attribute error saying ‘platform’ has no attribute ‘system’.
 I couldn’t find a solution to this error, so I tried replacing my current platform file with a file I found online which had about 10 times as many lines, however it didn’t work.
-Then an instructor told me to try reflashing my SD-card which would delete all my progress since he thought one of my files had corrupted, and so I did.
+Then an instructor told me to try reflashing my SD card which would delete all my progress since he thought one of my files had corrupted, and so I did.

-After I reflashed my SD-card, I tried putting it back into my RaspberryPI, however when I wired everything, my monitor didn’t turn on and I tried doing just about everything to turn it on.
-After some debugging, I realized that my SD-card had some scratches on the gold part, the information part, which was probably messing up my RaspberryPI.
-Another instructor found me another SD-card and it took double the time to boot up however it worked.
+After I reflashed my SD card, I tried putting it back into my RaspberryPI, however when I wired everything, my monitor didn’t turn on and I tried doing just about everything to turn it on.
+After some debugging, I realized that my SD card had some scratches on the gold part, the information part, which was probably messing up my RaspberryPI.
+Another instructor found me another SD card and it took double the time to boot up however it worked.

 When I tried configuring my libraries for my Picam, I couldn’t download the libcamera library and I changed my system to support it, then when I rebooted my setup, every time I tried to turn on my RaspberryPI again, it would stay stuck in a loading screen.
-To solve this problem, I had to reflash my SD-card, deleting all of my progress and it took 10 minutes to start up again.
+To solve this problem, I had to reflash my SD card, deleting all of my progress and it took 10 minutes to start up again.

 In summary, I learned a few things from these challenges: how to use command prompt, how to use Arducam, I should check with an instructor before doing veryerous things like using the Sudo command(super user do), and I should always back up my information.